 One of the most well known DaaS solutions is Microsoft Remote Desktop Services (RDS).
 RDS generally works best with PCs, but it can work from a Mac as well.
 Users will be presented with a familiar looking Windows experience, which many consider a benefit.

-There are many other remote access technologies out there, but one of the key alternatives you may have heard of is Virtual Desktop Infrastructure (VDI.)
+There are many other remote access technologies out there, but another well-know solution you may have heard of is Virtual Desktop Infrastructure (VDI.)

-Both solutions described can be hosted in your own environment, a data center (on owned or rented equipment), or on public cloud resources.
-You can have your trusted IT advisor help guide you on what may be best for your specific business needs.
+Both RDS and VDI can be hosted in your own environment, a data center (on owned or rented equipment), or on public cloud resources.
+You should employ a trusted IT advisor to help guide you on what may be best for your specific business needs.

 When using RDS, all users log into the same server interface.
 This means that all the resources are shared between the users who are logged into the system.
 Although your remote desktop may look and feel like your normal PC, the truth is you are running a virtual application that constantly delivers data back and forth over your internet connection.